Sync

 birdclaw sync mirrors the live Twitter surfaces you actually use into the local SQLite store.
 Every sync command:

-• caches results so repeat reads do not keep spending the API budget
+- caches results on cache-backed surfaces so repeat reads do not keep spending the API budget

 #Common flags